johnnyoshika/elastic-skillshare/README.md

 * `curl -XDELETE 127.0.0.1:9200/movies`

 ## Examples
+All of these are saved in:
+* OneDrive\Fiddler\2020-04-04 elasticsearch queries from skillshare course.saz
+* OneDrive\Fiddler\2020-04-04 elasticsearch aggregations from skillshare course.saz
-_All of these are saved in OneDrive\Fiddler\2020-04-04 elasticsearch samples from skillshare course.saz
+* OneDrive\Fiddler\2020-04-04 elasticsearch sql from skillshare course.saz

 `term` vs `match`